network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 be able to achieve consistent working round-trip delays on par with current screen refresh times, which is why we set 6000 RPM (10 ms) as our threshhold for a network to be considered “excellent.”

+At this end of the performance spectrum, we note that the speed of sound (in air) is roughly 350 m/s (a million times slower than the speed of light).
+This is 35 cm per millisecond, or roughly a foot per millisecond.
+This gives us a parameter to evaluate what constitues a “reasonable” goal for network latency.
+While lower latency may always be better for certain computer interactions, pursuing ever-lower network latencies, down to one millisecond or lower, may not be necessary for human audio.
+A one millisecond difference in network delay is equivalent to a change of listener position, relative to the loudspeaker playing the audio, of just one foot.

 The BITAG “Latency Explained” report {{BITAG}}
 has excellent detailed information on the causes of network latency,